 Trade Policyi = (Tariffmax-Tariffi)/(Tariffmax-Tariffmin) – NTBi

-Trade Policyi represents the trade freedom in country i, Tariffmax and Tariffmin represent the upper and lower bounds (50 and zero percent respectively), and Tariffi represents the weighted average tariff rate in country i, an NTB penalty of 5, 10, 15, or 20 percentage points is then subtracted from the base score, depending on the pervasiveness of NTBs.
+Trade Policyi represents the trade freedom in country i, Tariffmax and Tariffmin represent the upper and lower bounds (50 and zero percent respectively), and Tariffi represents the weighted average tariff rate in country i.
+The result is multiplied by 100 to convert it to a percentage.
+If applicable to country i, an NTB penalty of 5, 10, 15, or 20 percentage points is then subtracted from the base score, depending on the pervasiveness of NTBs.

-In general, the Heritage Foundation uses the weighted average tariff rate (weighted by imports from the country’s trading partners) as the tariff score.
-In the absence of weighted average applied tariff rate data, a country’s average applied tariff rate is used.
-In the absence of average applied tariff rate data, the weighted average or the simple average of most favored nation tariff rates are used.
+In general, the Heritage Foundation uses the most recent data from the World Trade Organization (WTO) on the Most Favored Nation (MFN) trade weighted average duty tariff (weighted by imports from the country’s trading partners) from 2019 or later as the tariff score.
+In the absence of MFN trade weighted average duty tariff data from 2019 or later in the WTO database, the most recent World Bank data on MFN trade weighted tariff rates is used.
+In the absence of either of these data sources, a country’s most recent MFN simple average duty tariff from the WTO is used.
+In cases where there is no recent data form the WTO, but there is a substantial difference between the World Bank’s data and the WTO’s data, older data from the WTO is used.
 In the very few cases where data on duties and customs revenues are not available, the authors rely on measures of international trade taxes.
-Data on tariffs and NTBs are obtained from the following sources in order of descending priority: the World Bank’s World Development Indicators and Data on Trade and Import Barriers: Trends in Average Tariff Rates for Developing and Industrial Countries; the World Trade Organization’s Trade Policy Reviews; the Office of the U.S. Trade Representative’s National Trade Estimate Report on Foreign Trade Barriers, the World Bank’s Doing Business report, the U.S. Department of Commerce’s Country Commercial Guide, the Economist Intelligence Unit’s Country Reports, Country Profiles, and Country Commerce data, and “official government publications of each country.”
+Data on tariffs and NTBs are obtained from the following sources: the World Bank’s World Development Indicators and Data on Trade and Import Barriers: Trends in Average Tariff Rates for Developing and Industrial Countries; the World Trade Organization’s Trade Policy Reviews; the Office of the U.S. Trade Representative’s National Trade Estimate Report on Foreign Trade Barriers, the World Bank’s Doing Business report, the U.S. Department of Commerce’s Country Commercial Guide, the Economist Intelligence Unit’s Country Reports, Country Profiles, and Country Commerce data, and “official government publications of each country.”